conroy9068/p5-eCommerce/README.md

 The agile methodology was used in the development of this project.
 This is when each feature to the site is broken down into smaller tasks and each then is developed.
 The tool used to manage this was GitHub projects.

-The breakdown of tasks was done using user stories, each story would describe the task the end user would like to do to achieve a desire goal.
+The breakdown of tasks was done using user stories, each story would describe the task the end user would like to do to achieve a desired goal.
 The user stories contained acceptance criteria that outline what the site needed to do in order to meet the requirements of the user story.
 Then there are tasks which described the technical work thats needed to be done to complete each User Story.

 Story points are an estimated level of effort the developer thinks will be required to develop that feature.